There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 Instead of an addition reaction, a substitution reaction occurs at the benzene ring.
 The chemical reaction proceeds without loss of aromaticity.
-This is called the electrophilic aromatic substitution.
+This is called electrophilic aromatic substitution.

 Table of Contents